digitalearthafrica/deafrica-sandbox-notebooks/SDGs/index.rst

-DE Africa Notebooks and SDG Indicators
+Digital Earth Africa Services and Tools for Sustainable Development Goals
 -------------------

 The notebook demonstrates how DE Africa data and services can be used to support Sustainable Development Goals.